BardicDefense/purple-hack/README.md

 We’re using “item slot” encumbrance, measuring both weight and awkwardness.

+Assuming proper carrying gear, you can carry 10 + your Str mod slots of items. \*\*

+- **Small** items (like chalk or potions) fit four to a slot.
-Assuming proper carrying gear, you can carry 10 + your Str mod slots of items. **Medium** items (most things) are 1 slot. **Large** items like 2h weapons and medium armor are 2 slots.
-Heavy armor takes 3 slots and is bulky (see below). **Small** items (like chalk or potions) fit four to a slot, and coins & gems stack to 500 in a slot.
+- Medium\*\* items (most things) are 1 slot.
+- **Large** items like 2h weapons and medium armor are 2 slots.
+Heavy armor takes 3 slots and is bulky (see below).

+Coins & gems stack 500 to a slot.
 A typical body (willing or unconscious), fills 9 slots, before gear, and is bulky.

 ## Encumbrance Effects